 Commentary on John 20.17 [1 Page]

-by John Schoenheit, Mark Graeser, John Lynn be the first to rate this
+by John Schoenheit, Mark Graeser, John Lynn rated at 1.0 (5 votes so far)

 It is hard to see how Jesus can be assumed to be co-equal and co-eternal with God when he calls Him, “my God.”
 The Bible simply means what it says in this verse: God is indeed both our God and Jesus’ God.

 These books, written by people from diverse backgrounds, express the simple truth that God is one.
 Some of them are more scholary while others are more autobiographical.
 In addition, a few of them are available to read online.
 If you would like more in depth treatment of christian monotheism, these books are the next step to take.
 Note: if you know of other books, not listed here, please leave us feedback.

 by John Schoenheit, Mark Graeser, and John Lynn [2 pages]

 What does it mean to be called the Alpha and Omega?
 Both God and Jesus are given this title.